-Eight years after the Joker's reign of anarchy, the Dark Knight is forced to return from his imposed exile to save Gotham City from the brutal guerrilla terrorist Bane with the help of the enigmatic Catwoman.
+Eight years after the Joker's reign of anarchy, the Dark Knight, with the help of the enigmatic Selina, is forced from his imposed exile to save Gotham City, now on the edge of total annihilation, from the brutal guerrilla terrorist Bane.

 In the near future, Earth has been devastated by drought and famine, causing a scarcity in food and extreme changes in climate.
 When humanity is facing extinction, a mysterious rip in the space-time continuum is discovered, giving mankind the opportunity to widen its lifespan.
 A group of explorers must travel beyond our solar system in search of a planet that can sustain life.
 The crew of the Endurance are required to think bigger and go further than any human in history as they embark on an interstellar voyage into the unknown.
 Coop, the pilot of the Endurance, must decide between seeing his children again and the future of the human race.
 Written by

 See more »

 820 of 1,268 people found this review helpful.